nickminaev/handson/intro-to-kubernetes/README.md

 ## Enter the Pods

 A _Pod_ is an abstraction for containers.
 A _Pod_ can run several containers inside it.
 Typically, we run a single container per one Pod.
-Adding container to a Pod might complicate the maintenance of the application that you're running on k8s.
+Adding other containers to a Pod might complicate the maintenance of the application that you're running on k8s, as you'd need to keep a close eye on the container interdependencies and so on.
 The Pod is the smallest deployable unit in k8s.

 So, how do we do it?